Thursday, October 27, 2011

 New in the Ville

-Not being from Chicagoland--not even knowing that it referred to itself as Chicagoland--I didn't know the area.
-I kept using the website citydata.com and trying hard to figure out which little suburb was going to be our new place of residence.
+Not being from Chicagoland — not even knowing it referred to itself as Chicagoland — I didn't know the area.
+I kept using the website citydata.com, trying hard to figure out which little suburb would be our new place of residence.
 We initially thought it might be right downtown Chicago, but soon realized that we'd get more bang for our buck in the burbs.

 We moved here in the summer--the home we settled on was right on the river, close to downtown.
 We could walk right in for dinner while strolling along the river.
 Also, we learned all about the local critters.
 Yep, I said critters.
 We met them by accident.
-One evening while walking our dog we noticed that we were being followed by 2 coyotes.
-We were more than a little unnerved, we'd stomp our feet, wave our arms and yell and they would just pause, look and continue to follow.
-We started walking with pepper spray--just in case.
-We have also seen beaver, raccoon (yes, we have our own now) and rabbits, squirrels, chipmunks, ducks and one evening even a deer.
-Again remember we live within a short little walk into downtown.
+One evening, while walking our dog, we noticed that we were being followed by 2 coyotes.
+We were more than a little unnerved; we'd stomp our feet, wave our arms, and yell, and they would just pause, look, and continue to follow.
+We started walking with pepper spray — just in case.
+We have also seen beavers, raccoons (yes, we have our own now), rabbits, squirrels, chipmunks, ducks, and, one evening, even a deer.
+Again, remember we live within a short walk to downtown.
 I guess the little critters don't mind being so close to people, after all, we are all just part of the Ville.

 Monday, October 10, 2011